KamleshChandel04/Fitpage-Review-System/README.md

 - **Likes and Reports:** Users can like reviews and report inappropriate content, with automatic flagging for reviews reported more than 5 times.
 - **Organizer Responses:** Organizers have the ability to respond to reviews, fostering engagement and communication.
 - **Data Retrieval:** APIs for retrieving ratings and reviews, with support for pagination for efficient handling of large datasets.
+- **Password Security**: User passwords are securely stored in the database.
+Review-System employs salting and hashing techniques using the Crypto module to protect user data.
+- **Public Access**: Anyone can view and Events and read Reviews without the need to authenticate, promoting an open and accessible environment.

 ## Technologies Used